Which language best shows stance in an essay?

 – Provide examples of five useful language types for showing stance

-Such variability can be demonstrated by first returning to our example thesis statement from Lesson 1 about foreign AID in Africa:
+Such variability can be demonstrated by first returning to our example thesis statement from Chapter 1 about foreign AID in Africa:

 In this example diagram, the red cross indicates that the writer agrees to some degree with the overall concept that foreign AID is effective.
 However, this opinion could be more strongly expressed in the thesis statement with the simple addition of an evaluative word such as ‘clearly’ (“the effectiveness of foreign AID in Africa is clearly apparent”), changing the stance from ‘agree’ to ‘strongly agree’.

 Stance then, is quite malleable.
 To demonstrate an opposing opinion on the same topic, we’ve rewritten our original thesis statement below and provided a diagram that indicates the overall strength of the writer’s stance.
 Bolded evaluative language such as ‘strongly argues’ works to demonstrate the strength of the opinion, while a concession beginning with ‘although’ allows the writer to weigh up both sides of the argument (as is usually necessary when writing persuasively):